Pacific University Dance Artistic Team

 MW

-Michael Wall is an internationally recognized composer, performer, and an educator who collaborates with dancers, choreographers, and filmmakers around the world.
+Michael Wall is an internationally recognized composer, performer, and an educator who collaborates with dancers, choreographers, and filmmakers worldwide.
 He composes original music, accompanies dance classes, and teaches sound design for dance and performance with Ableton Live.
 Michael has worked at Rutgers University, Princeton University, NYU, The Ohio State University, The Bates Dance Festival, The American Dance Festival, and is currently on faculty at The University of Utah, School of Dance.
 He’s supported independent artists in digital music distribution for the last ten years and offers a comprehensive online library of music for dance students, teachers, and choreographers.
 You can find all of his music at www.soundFORMovement.com

 Associate Professor; Director of Dance